eralpship/web-dev-workshop/docs/error-handling-caching.md

 Let's check `localhost:8000` to see if we see any errors already.

-If you haven't run out of your api call limit already, and have no errors showing.
-Let's cause an error on purpose to test the handled error display.
+If you haven't run out of your api call limit already and have no errors showing, let's cause an error on purpose to test the handled error display.

-in `App.tsx` temporarily change a city name to a city that doesn't exist.
-So that api call fails.
+In `App.tsx` temporarily change a city name to a city that doesn't exist so that the API call fails:

 **src/App.tsx**